quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 #### Optimal Action-Value Function for Putting in Golf

-Background context: The optimal action-value function, denoted \( q^* \), represents the maximum expected cumulative reward of taking an action in a given state and then following the optimal policy from the resulting state.
+Background context: The optimal action-value function, denoted $q^*$, represents the maximum expected cumulative reward of taking an action in a given state and then following the optimal policy from the resulting state.

 :p What does the optimal action-value function represent in the golf example?
 ??x
-The optimal action-value function for putting in golf (\( q^*(s, \text{putter}) \)) represents the best possible total reward that can be obtained by taking a putter shot from any given position (state) and then following the optimal policy thereafter. x??
+The optimal action-value function for putting in golf ($q^*(s, \text{putter})$) represents the best possible total reward that can be obtained by taking a putter shot from any given position (state) and then following the optimal policy thereafter. x??

 ---

 #### Deterministic Policies in Continuing MDP

-Background context: In a continuing Markov Decision Process with two actions, left and right, we need to determine which policy is optimal based on the discount factor \( \gamma \).
+Background context: In a continuing Markov Decision Process with two actions, left and right, we need to determine which policy is optimal based on the discount factor $\gamma$.

 :p What are the deterministic policies considered for the top state of the MDP?
 ??x
 The deterministic policies considered for the top state of the MDP are:
-- Policy \( \pi_{\text{left}} \), where the agent always chooses to go left.
+- Policy $\pi_{\text{left}}$, where the agent always chooses to go left.
-- Policy \( \pi_{\text{right}} \), where the agent always chooses to go right.
+- Policy $\pi_{\text{right}}$, where the agent always chooses to go right.

 These policies are deterministic because they specify a single action at each state without any randomness. x??